David Wolpe: Gay marriage

-In 2013, Wolpe sparked significant controversy within the Los Angeles Persian Jewish community by announcing his decision to officiate same-sex marriages.
-While many applauded his inclusive stance, a vocal segment of conservative Iranian Jews criticized the move as a violation of Jewish tradition and communal values centered on marriage and family.
-The reaction revealed a broader cultural divide, with younger, more liberal members supporting LGBTQ+ rights, and older generations holding tightly to tradition and communal expectations.
-The incident ignited public debate about identity, faith, and belonging in one of the largest Persian Jewish communities in the world.

-Wolpe defended his decision to perform same-sex weddings as an expression of moral conviction and religious responsibility.
-He emphasized that embracing and affirming the dignity of LGBTQ+ individuals aligns with Jewish ethical values, particularly the imperative to act with compassion and justice.
-Wolpe argued that halachic interpretations should evolve to reflect a deeper understanding of human dignity and inclusion, especially within a modern, pluralistic society.
-While acknowledging that his position diverged from traditional views, he maintained that love and commitment between two people deserve recognition and sanctification, regardless of gender.
+In 2013, Wolpe announced that he would officiate same-sex marriages at Sinai Temple.
+The decision drew opposition from some members of Los Angeles's Persian Jewish community; Wolpe told The New York Times that close to half of the congregation was unhappy with the policy.
+The dispute also had a generational dimension, with Rabbi Ed Feinstein describing stronger opposition among first-generation Persian Jewish immigrants than among second-generation Persian Americans.
+Wolpe defended the policy on the grounds that Conservative Judaism permitted new interpretations of Jewish law and that same-sex couples should be able to enter sanctified relationships.

-Article on "Paganism"
+Article on Paganism

-On December 25, 2023, Wolpe published an article in The Atlantic entitled "The Return of the Pagans," taking aim at both Donald Trump and "the left" by critiquing them as two expressions of what he calls "Paganism".
-The article was widely criticized on social media and in online publications for its lack of both historical and present-day knowledge of non-monotheistic religions, as well as its claim that "there's something a little pagan" about self-identified Christian Donald Trump.
-The lack of historical knowledge of non-monotheistic religions is stressed in an article posted to Patheos, while an editorial in The Wildhunt focused on a "lack of familiarity… glaring in the article", contending that Wolpe presents no first-hand knowledge about, or research into, present-day Pagans, instead "commingl[ing] Paganism with wealth and greed while also conflating it with the actions of former U.S. President Donald Trump and ubiquitous billionaire Elon Musk".
-The same point is made by the Daily Kos blogger "A Pagan in Arizona", who calls the article a "screed" whose definition of Paganism indiscriminately joins "fascism, communism, the pursuit of beauty, and … the desire for wealth".
+On December 25, 2023, Wolpe published an article in The Atlantic entitled "The Return of the Pagans," taking aim at both Donald Trump and "the left" by critiquing them as two expressions of what he calls "Paganism", claiming that "there's something a little pagan" about self-identified Christian Donald Trump.
+An editorial in the pagan periodical The Wild Hunt focused on a "lack of familiarity… glaring in the article", contending that Wolpe presents no first-hand knowledge about, or research into, present-day Pagans, instead "commingl[ing] Paganism with wealth and greed while also conflating it with the actions of former U.S. President Donald Trump and ubiquitous billionaire Elon Musk".
 Scholars who study Paganism also published a response in the form of an Open Letter, noting that "the main message of his article is that 'paganism,' not monotheism, is mostly responsible for the faults of the contemporary West" despite "the cultural dominance of monotheism over the past two thousand years" and precisely in relation to the trends that he condemns.

-Scholar Chrissy Stroop traces "the same breezy tropes Wolpe recycles" to "the writings of late nineteenth- and early twentieth-century Christian intellectuals", thus explaining his divergence from up-to-date scholarly and religious understandings of the topic.
+Journalist Chrissy Stroop traces "the same breezy tropes Wolpe recycles" to "the writings of late nineteenth- and early twentieth-century Christian intellectuals", thus explaining his divergence from up-to-date scholarly and religious understandings of the topic.